The Victim’s Age and Marital Status Should Not Matter in Wrongful Death Lawsuits

 The Marine, the Stepdaughter, and a Case of Gross Injustice

 The victim in this case was a 32-year-old man who had served in the U.S. Marine Corps and seen combat during the Iraq War.
 He was engaged to be married and regarded his fiancée’s daughter as his stepdaughter.
 In January 2019, he was involved in a motorcycle accident in which he broke his leg.
 He went immediately to the hospital, where the doctors determined that he needed surgery.
 The surgery kept getting postponed, while the patient remained hospitalized, and he died before the surgery could be performed.
 He was not attached to a monitor while awaiting surgery, so it is not possible to know when is the last possible moment that the surgery could have been done in order to save his life.

 His parents attempted to file a medical malpractice lawsuit against the hospital, but they were told that such a lawsuit would not be accepted.
 Their son was older than 25, but he was not married, nor did he have biological or adopted children.
 In other words, he did not fit previous generations’ definition of a son in the springtime of his life or of a head of household.
 The family’s attorney drafted a bill that would allow parents to file lawsuits related to their children’s medical malpractice-related deaths, regardless of the age of the adult son or daughter.
 The underlying principle is that no one, regardless of age, should predecease their parents.
 The fact that the Marine was in his 30s does not diminish his parents’ loss, nor does it lessen the hospital’s responsibility to uphold the standard of care.

 Let an Attorney Help You Today

 A wrongful death attorney can help you seek justice if one of your close family members has died an untimely, preventable death.
 You may be able to recover damages for your suffering.
-Contact Palm Beach wrongful death attorney Scott Smith for a consultation.
+Contact Palm Beach wrongful death attorneys at Smith & Ball Injury Law for a consultation.